Dogs can get diarrhea for many reasons … stress, something they ate, an infection … or a parasite. One common parasite is coccidia.

 Coccidia In Dogs

 Isospora is the most common type of coccidia found in dogs.
-These are microscopic parasites that cause an infection in your dog’s intestinal tract.
+This is a microscopic parasites that causes an infection in your dog’s intestinal tract.
 Coccidia eggs can remain dormant in a dog with a healthy immune system.
 So your dog may not show symptoms.

-Still, these dormant coccidia eggs will be excreted in your dog’s poop to infect other animals.
+Still, these dormant coccidia eggs will be excreted in your dog’s poop and can infect other animals.
 This is a hardy parasite that’s resistant to environmental conditions.
 It can survive as long as a year if there aren’t extreme temperatures of heat or freezing.